Back to the office!

 Besides the recent full lock-down, we see the light at the end of this tunnel.
 The rapid development of a Corona vaccine makes the view at the end of the lock-down.
 We also hear it in our conversations, people are looking forward to easing it by the government.
 They are looking forward to going back to the office in 2021!
 Which is very striking, of course, and logical at the same time.

-Striking because companies have continued to work, even though the majority of the employees were sitting at home.
+Striking because companies have continued to work, even though the majority of the employees were sitting at home doing their work by a digital workplace.
 Of course, not everything went very smoothly, efficiently or completely, but, the daily work was carried out as usual.
 This led to little to no traffic jams, an effective meeting culture, and high adoption of workplace technology.
 Excellent development, you might say.

 Back to the old days?